 Promoting global, transnational, anticolonial disability studies

-Embracing many ways of knowing
+Embracing many ways of knowing and being

 Advancing disability access

-For all UofT academic events, for everyone on campus, for researchers with disabilities, and for communities our research serves
+For all UofT academic events, for everyone on campus, for researchers with disabilities, and for the communities our research serves

 Our Values